-Do you roll with it??
+Do you roll with it?

 Exercise regularly?
 Got a marathon or half marathon race coming up?
 Keen cyclist or gym goer?
 If you have not been using a foam roller as part of your daily cool down/recovery routine your really are missing out.